 There is no self that inherently depends upon the mind and body parts.
 This reasoning refutes the idea of a self depending upon mind and body parts as its base while maintaining autonomy.
 It counters the position that attempts to have it both ways, for a self to be fundamentally dependent upon or supported by a mind and body, while being independent from and unchanged by this transitory complex.
-If a self inherently, intrinsically, depended upon mind and body parts, these parts would necessarily already contain a self.
 Furthermore, if the mind and body was the independent base of a self, it could just as well support another self.
 In short, whatever depends upon another cannot do so independently, as dependence excludes independence.
-This reasoning refutes the view that inherently dependence even exists.

 There are no mind and body parts that inherently depend upon a self.
 This reasoning refutes the view that mind and body parts are fundamentally supported and sustained by a self while both remain autonomous.
 But again, it cannot be both ways.
 To inherently exist and depend requires autonomy, which means there would be no relation.
 Further, if the self is unchanging and yet inherently relied upon by a mind and body, then a mind and body would be unable to change and yet they clearly do.
 And the same reasoning used previously also applies again.
 If the self was an independent base for the mind and body, then nothing would prevent the self from supporting another mind and body Additionally, if the self is conceived to be an inherently existent base, then what created that base?
 This view spirals into an infinite regress. ~

 There is no self that inherently possesses the mind and body parts.
 This reasoning addresses the concept of the mind-body as owned by the self as mine.
-But that which inherently possesses cannot be related in identity to the possessed.
+That which inherently possesses cannot also be inherently the same as the possessed.
 For a self to inherently possess thoughts for example, would require there to be thoughts and a possessor of them that stood on its own as a possessor.
-The existence of an inherent possessor does not make sense because it excludes the possessor as connected to the possessed.
-And if a possessor self is viewed as inherently the same as the possessed mind-body parts, then the parts would be possessing themselves, and the notion of possession would have no meaning.
+The existence of an inherent possessor does not make sense because it excludes the dependence of the possessor on the possessed.
+And if a possessor self is viewed as inherently the same as the possessed mind-body parts, then the parts would be possessing themselves, and the distinction and notion of possession would have no meaning.
 The idea of a mind and body as mine, can only be dependently and conventionally designated.

 There is no self that is the inherent collection of the mind and body parts.
 This reasoning addresses the mind and body as “mine.”
 However, if the self and the collection were inherently one, it would be pointless to call it a collection, just as the possessor cannot be one with the possessed.
-While a collection of aggregates is a valid basis for a dependently and conventionally designation, a self cannot be a collector of itself.
+While a collection of aggregates is a valid basis for a dependent and conventional designation, a self cannot be a collector of itself.
 The idea of a collection also implies multiplicity, diversity, or why call it a collection?
 This means that if a self was equivalent to a collection, there would have to be many selves.
-Additionally, if a self was seen to be a transitory collection, then when any part of the collection changed, as in a changing body characteristic or thought, an entirely new self would have to be assumed.
+Additionally, if a self was seen to be a transitory collection, then when any part of the collection changed, as in changing thoughts or physical changes, an entirely new self would have to be assumed.